The information in this article applies to:

 To move a free-standing object through other objects

-Click and drag the object to a new location.
-Notice that when you begin by pressing the Ctrl/Command key, you are able to move furniture and cabinets in any direction - as well as through other objects.
+- Click and drag the object to a new location.
+Notice that when you begin by pressing the Ctrl/Command key, you are able to move furniture and cabinets in any direction - as well as through other objects without any restrictions.

 You can quickly turn off object bumping and pushing by selecting Edit> Snap Settings> Bumping/Pushing from the menu.